jwithington/personal-goals/content-list/three.md

-042416
+042616
 ---

+- [] Short lunch so I can meet Chris
+- [] Turn off stuff to help focus
+- [] Read when I can

+042516
+---

-- [ ] pay close attention
+- [X] pay close attention
-- [ ] screen off / minimized when needed
+- [X] screen off / minimized when needed
-- [ ] use extra time for reading
+- [X] use extra time for reading

 042416